 - Start at a pace that allows you to finish faster than you started

 - On your easy runs, incorporate occasional 10-20 second sprints during the course of your run.
 Include 1-2 sprints per mile

 The marathon training plan assumes that you can comfortably run at least 6 miles and alternates between primary and secondary key workouts.
 Remember, only complete the second key workout if you are feeling completely recovered.

 For the longer runs between 10-20 miles, experiment with using walk breaks.
 Every 1-2 miles, take a 30 sec – 1 min walk break.
-Many runners have found that such walk allow their muscles to take a break and they actually end up running faster overall because of the walk breaks.
+Many runners have found that such walk breaks allow their muscles to take a break and they actually end up running faster overall because of the walk breaks.

 If you are an experienced marathoner, you may be able to get away with running shorter long runs than prescribed below.
-I’ve spoken one such runner named Jeff Ford, who only runs a long run of 13 miles in training, yet can run a 2:51 marathon.
+I’ve spoken to one such runner named Jeff Ford, who only runs a long run of 13 miles in training, yet can run a 2:51 marathon.

 If you are running the marathon for the first time, I suggest running at least 18 miles to get the feel for what it’s like to be out on the road for that long.
-You’d be surprised the issues that come up during longer runs that you may not be used to.
-Things like blister, chaffing, GI issues, and overall mental fatigue start to play a greater role than you might expect.
+You’d be surprised by the issues that come up during longer runs that you may not be used to.
+Things like a blister, chaffing, GI issues, and overall mental fatigue start to play a greater role than you might expect.